miziomon/awesome-wordpress/README.md

 ## Resources

+* [wp-custom-post-type-class](https://github.com/jjgrainger/wp-custom-post-type-class) - A PHP Class for creating Wordpress Custom Post Types easily
+* [wp-bootstrap-navwalker](https://github.com/twittem/wp-bootstrap-navwalker) -  A custom WordPress nav walker class to fully implement the Twitter Bootstrap 3.0+ navigation style in a custom theme using the WordPress built in menu manager.
 * [10up Engineering Best Practices](http://10up.github.io/Engineering-Best-Practices/) - As a company, we strive to provide websites and components that yield a top-notch user experience.
 In order to improve efficiency, we need to standardize what we use and how we use it.
 Standardizing our tools, frameworks, libraries, style, version control, and even languages will allow us to understand better the inner workings of someone else’s project and produce better solutions ourselves.

 ## Websites